and so, up pops another billet-doux from my upload daemon:

 package.

-Location on CTAN: /macros/latex/contrib/animate
+Location on CTAN: /macros/latex/contrib/fancytooltips/

 License type: lppl